-This new course is for the AQA specification first examined in summer 2017.
-The new English Literature course has been developed to prepare students for the AQA English Literature specification 7711/7712 for examinations in 2022 and later years.
+This new English Literature course has been developed to prepare students for the AQA English Literature specification 7711/7712 for examinations in 2022 and later years.

 The course will examine literature from a historical perspective to encourage the independent study of a range of texts within a shared context.

 This approach facilitates the inclusion of a range of wider reading, thus extending students’ experience and appreciation of literature.
 Offering clear progression from GCSE, the course allows students to build on the skills and knowledge already gained and prepare for their next steps.